Port Stephens Drive, Salamander Bay

 - MidCoast and Port Stephens - Regional Koala Conservation Partnership (YouTube Video)

 Would you like to know why we’ve designed the project this way?
 Click here to read the Department of Planning, Industry & Environment best practice document.

 Pedestrian fencing has been retained along the Horizons Golf Course boundary to maintain security requirements.

-Koala proof flashing will be attached to the security fencing to ensure Koalas cannot climb the security fencing.
-The remainder of the Koala fencing is built to the Transport for NSW standards, which offers minimal maintenance costs and is most effective for Koala control.
+Koala proof flashing has been attached to the security fencing to ensure koalas cannot climb the security fencing.
+The remainder of the Koala fencing is built to the Transport for NSW standards, which offers minimal maintenance costs and is most effective for koala control.

 The galvanised fencing materials used offer the best value for money and the longest lifespan in our coastal conditions.

-Please do not touch or approach the Koala, please call Port Stephens Koala Hospital for Assistance, 1800 PS KOALAS (1800 775 625) a member of their team is available 24/7.
+Please do not touch or approach a koala, please call Port Stephens Koala Hospital for Assistance, 1800 PS KOALAS (1800 775 625) a member of their team is available 24/7.

 Security style fencing has been retained along the Horizons Golf Course boundary to ensure security requirements are maintained.

 In some sections, we are retrofitting the existing golf course fence with metal sheeting to provide koala exclusion, and in some sections, we need to install new fencing.